dynamite: An R Package for Dynamic Multivariate Panel Models: Model fitting and posterior inference

 Largest Rhat values:

-nu_y_alpha_id38 1.04 alpha_y[17] 1.03 delta_y_x[3] 1.03 \end{CodeOutput} \end{CodeChunk} Note that due to CRAN restrictions the number of stored posterior samples in this example \code{dynamitefit} object is very small, leading to the small effective sample sizes.
+delta_y_y_lag1[28] 1.03 alpha_y[29] 1.03 alpha_y[28] 1.03 \end{CodeOutput} \end{CodeChunk} We note that due to CRAN file size restrictions, the number of stored posterior samples in this example \class{dynamitefit} object is very small, leading to small effective sample sizes.
+Diagnostics specific to HMC can be extracted with the \fct{hmc_diagnostics} method.

-A table of posteriors draws or summaries of each parameter of the model can be obtained with the method \fct{as.data.frame} and \fct{as.data.table} which differ only in their output type which are \class{data.frame} and \class{data.table}, respectively.
-More specifically, the output of \fct{as.data.frame} is a tibble; a tidyverse variant of data frames (of class \class{tbl_df} as defined in the \pkg{tibble} \citep{tibble} package).
-These functions have the following arguments: \begin{Code} as.data.frame.dynamitefit( x, row.names = NULL, optional = FALSE, parameters = NULL, responses = NULL, types = NULL, summary = FALSE, probs = c(0.05, 0.95), include_fixed = TRUE, ... ) \end{Code} Here, \code{x} is the \class{dynamitefit} object and \code{parameters} is a \class{character} vector that determines which parameters should be included in the output.
-If \code{parameters} is not used, a \class{character} vector argument \code{responses} can be used to determine the channels whose parameters should be included, whereas \code{types} is a \class{character} vector that selects a subset of parameters to extract.
-For determining suitable options for arguments \code{parameters} and \code{types}, methods \fct{get_parameter_names} and \fct{get_parameter_types} can be used.
-The argument \code{summary} determines whether to provide summary statistics (mean, standard deviation and quantiles selected by argument \code{probs}) of each parameter, or the full posterior draws.
+A table of posterior draws or summaries of each parameter of the model can be obtained with the methods \fct{as.data.frame} and \fct{as.data.table} which differ only by their output type (\class{data.frame} and \class{data.table}).
+More specifically, the output of \fct{as.data.frame} is a tibble; a tidyverse variant of data frames of class \class{tbl_df} as defined in the \pkg{tibble} package \citep{tibble}.
+These two methods have the following arguments: \begin{Code} as.data.frame.dynamitefit( x, keep.rownames, row.names = NULL, optional = FALSE, types = NULL, parameters = NULL, responses = NULL, times = NULL, groups = NULL, summary = FALSE, probs = c(0.05, 0.95), include_fixed = TRUE, ... ) \end{Code} Here, \code{x} is the \class{dynamitefit} object and \code{types} is a \class{character} vector that determines the types parameters that will be included in the output.
+If \code{types} is not used, a \class{character} vector argument \code{parameters} can be used to specify exactly which parameters of the model should be included.
+The argument \code{responses} can be used select parameters that are related to specific response variables.
+For determining suitable options for the arguments \code{types} and \code{parameters}, methods \fct{get_parameter_types} and \fct{get_parameter_names} can be used.
+The arguments \code{times} and \code{groups} can be used to further restrict the parameters in the output to only include specific time points or groups, respectively.
+The argument \code{summary} determines whether to provide summary statistics (mean, standard deviation, and quantiles selected by the argument \code{probs}) of each parameter, or the full posterior draws.
 The argument \code{include_fixed} determines whether to include parameters related to fixed time points in the output (see Section~\ref{sec:lags} for details on fixed time points).
-The arguments \code{row.names}, \code{optional} and \code{...} are ignored for \class{dynamitefit} objects.
+The default arguments of the methods \code{keep.rownames}, \code{row.names}, \code{optional}, and \code{...} are ignored for \class{dynamitefit} objects.
+All parameter types used in \pkg{dynamite} are described in Table~\ref{tab:dynamite_types}.